ansible-community/antsibull-docs/docs/ansible-output.md

 A diff of the changes that would be applied will be printed to standard output.

 !!! warning
-    Please note that you have to make sure that `antsibull-docs ansible-output` runs in CI with minimum number of privileges, since it can run **arbitrary code**!
+    Please note that you have to make sure that `antsibull-docs ansible-output` runs in CI with the minimum set of privileges, since it can run **arbitrary code**!

     Someone can add a playbook to documentation that recursively deletes all files you have access to.
-    If you run `antsibull-docs ansible-output` (with or without `--check`) on such a RST file without sufficient isolation, all your files will be gone.
+    If you run `antsibull-docs ansible-output` (with or without `--check`) on such a RST file without sufficient isolation, all your files will be deleted.

     If you run `antsibull-docs ansible-output` in CI in a context where the code run has access to credentials, a playbook could send these credentials to an arbitrary location on the internet.